ampproject/amp-wp/readme.md

 You can add additional callbacks to `the_content` filter to output additional content as needed.
 Use the `is_amp_endpoint()` function to check if an AMP version of a post is being viewed.
 However, we recommend using an Embed Handler instead.

-Caveat: with this method, if you add a custom component that requires inclusion of a script, you will need to add that script manually to the template using the `amp_post_head` action.
+Caveat: with this method, if you add a custom component that requires inclusion of a script, you will need to add that script manually to the template using the `amp_post_template_head` action.

 ### Update Existing Shortcodes